How to stop the spinning rainbow wheel on Mac

 The rainbow-colored circle is a painful sight to see for Mac users.
-If you’re lucky it disappears in a few seconds, but more often it remains for minutes, leaving you helplessly locked out of the app or your whole Mac.
-Since it’s not always clear how to deal with with the wheeling cursor or what caused it in the first place, let’s break it all down.
-In this article we’ll take a look at what is the spinning beach ball, why and when it shows up, and what you can do about it.
+If you’re lucky, it disappears in a few seconds, but more often, it remains for minutes, leaving you helplessly locked out of the app or your whole Mac.
+Since it’s not always clear how to deal with the wheeling cursor or what caused it in the first place, let’s break it all down.
+In this article, we’ll take a look at what is the spinning beach ball, why and when it shows up, and what you can do about it.

 What is a spinning color wheel?

 Initially, it’s a system indicator.
-It’s official name is the Spinning Wait Cursor, not so official — the Spinning Beach Ball of Death or SBBOD.
+Its official name is the Spinning Wait Cursor; not so official — the Spinning Beach Ball of Death or SBBOD.
+Other names are rainbow wheel, beach ball, or circle of death.
 The ball signifies that your Mac cannot handle all the tasks given to it at this moment.

 Every app on your Mac has a so-called window server.
 When an app receives more events than it can process, the window server automatically shows you the spinning ball.
 It usually takes about 4 seconds for the app to decide that it’s non-responsive.

 Why does the Mac spinning wheel of death appear?